What Is Hepatitis B?

 Hepatitis B Core Antigen Test

-The hepatitis B core antigen test shows whether you are currently infected with HBV.
+hepatitis B core antigen test shows whether you’re currently infected with HBV.

 Antibody Hepatitis B Surface Antigen Test

 hepatitis B surface antigen test shows whether you’re immune to HBV.
 A positive

 test means it is very unlikely you will contract hepatitis B. There are two

 possible reasons for a positive test.
 You may have been vaccinated, or you may